Guest accounts and channels

-- Can be invited to your workspace just like normal members via the invitations page.
+- Can be invited to your workspace just like regular members via the invitations page.

-- Have icons next to their profile photos: a triangle for single-channel guests and a square for multi-channel guests.
+- Have icons by their profile photos: a triangle for single-channel guests and a square for multi-channel guests.

-- Working with external parties is as straightforward and fluid as working with your own colleagues.
+- Working with external parties is as straightforward and fluid as with your own colleagues

-- Both teams have a common place to collaborate, bring in the right people on an as-needed basis and build a collective repository of knowledge that anyone on either team can add to and reference.
+- Each team has a common place to collaborate, loop in the right people on an as-needed basis, and build a collective repository of knowledge that anyone on either team can add to and reference

-- Both teams can send messages, share files and access the channel history.
+- Each team can send messages, share files and access the channel history

-- Any member of the shared channel can also direct-message (DM) any other member in the channel, even if they’re from the other team.
+- Any member of the channel can also direct-message (DM) any other member in the channel, even if they’re from the other team

-Should I create a guest account or use a shared channel?
+Should I create a guest account or use a channel?

 If you’re working with…